looker-open-source/sdk-codegen/docs/json.md

 ## Lookering forward

-Current users of API 4.0 SDKs may have noticed that `id` references in current API 4.0 types can be either `integer` or `string`.
-For the stable (aka GA, generally available) release of API 4.0, all `id` references will be `string`.
+Current users of Looker SDKs may have noticed an `id` type may be either `integer` or `string`.
+For the stable (aka GA, generally available) release of API 4.0, all `id` references will be typed as `string`.
 Using strings for all ID references will allow Looker to scale out Looker services in the future, once ID generation does not require an auto-increment numeric ID value.
-API users don't need to be concerned with the fact that internally an ID is a numeric value.
+Also, API users don't need to be concerned with the fact that an ID is a numeric value internally.

-Theoretically, this type change could be extremely disruptive when API 4.0 becomes stable.
+Theoretically, changing the type of entity IDs could be extremely disruptive when API 4.0 is released.

 We have worked on minimizing this disruption for all Looker-provided language SDKs.
-This document describes some JSON processing requirements and how our SDKs support them.
+This document describes some JSON parsing requirements and how our SDKs support them.

 ## JSON parsing requirements

-There are many requirements for parsing and producing JSON, but most of the issues are identical for any language that supports JSON **serialization** and **deserialization**.
+There are many requirements for parsing and producing JSON, but most of the issues are identical among languages that support JSON **serialization** and **deserialization**.
 Other names for this process are **marshalling** and **unmarshalling** or **encoding** and **decoding**, but they all mean basically the same thing.

 Serialization is the conversion of a JSON payload into a structure, record, or object of a given language.
 Deserialization is rendering an instantiated data type to its JSON representation.